skip to main content

 Mediacom and WOW!
 Internet have incredibly affordable plans for 100Mbps.
 Optimum isn’t too shabby either, with a 300Mbps plan for under $50 per month, and AT&T offers something similar using fiber.

-Frontier and Spectrum have 500Mbps plans for a great low price, but Spectrum’s cable internet doesn’t have symmetrical speeds like its fiber, plus Spectrum’s price increases by $25 after 12 months—Frontier’s price doesn’t.
+Spectrum has a 500Mbps plan for a great low price, but Spectrum’s cable internet doesn’t have symmetrical speeds like its fiber, plus Spectrum’s price increases by $25 after 12 months.

 See our guide on the best cheap internet plans for more details.